faisal-hameed/crypto-notary-service/README.md

 1. Express framework for web services
 2. `express-generator`, to quickly create an application skeleton.
 3. LevelDB to persist blocks
+4. `memory-cache` to handle user sessions
-4. crypto-js library to encrypt blocks
+5. crypto-js library to encrypt blocks
-5. `bitcoinjs-message` to validate signature
+6. `bitcoinjs-message` to validate signature

 ### Prerequisites